6 Jul 2026, Mon

 Rare Nissan Skyline Sale Signals Shift at the Top of the Collector Market

 A recent sale involving one of the rarest Nissan Skyline GT-R variants has delivered a clear signal that top-tier Japanese performance cars are no longer trailing European benchmarks.
-A Millennium Jade R34 Skyline GT-R M Spec Nur sold for $442,000, surpassing the price of a new 2025 Porsche 911 GT3 RS and reinforcing how dramatically the upper end of the JDM market has evolved.
+A Millennium Jade R34 Skyline GT-R M Spec Nur sold for $442,000, surpassing the price of a new 2025 Porsche 911 GT3 RS and reinforcing just how dramatically the upper end of the JDM market has evolved in recent years.

-Once treated as forbidden icons admired from afar, R34-generation Skylines have moved into a new financial category.
+Once treated as forbidden icons admired mostly from afar, R34-generation Skylines have moved into an entirely new financial category.
 The M Spec Nur sits near the top of that hierarchy.
-Only 285 examples were produced, and its scarcity has become even more significant as collectors anticipate changes in U.S. import eligibility.
-For now, these cars remain restricted under Show or Display rules, limiting annual driving.
-Even so, demand has continued to build as early-production cars approach the 25-year threshold that allows full legal importation.
+Only 285 examples were ever produced, and its scarcity has become even more significant as collectors anticipate changes in U.S. import eligibility.
+For now, these cars remain restricted under Show or Display rules, limiting annual driving in the States.
+Even so, demand has continued building as early-production cars approach the 25-year threshold that allows full legal importation.

-Mileage, traditionally a key factor in valuation, appears secondary at this level.
-This example shows roughly 37,000 miles overall, yet still commanded its final price without hesitation.
-Its specification helped explain the result.
+Mileage, traditionally a key factor in valuation, appears secondary at this level of the market.
+This particular example shows roughly 37,000 miles overall, yet still commanded its final price without hesitation from bidders.
+Its specification helped explain that result.
 Finished in Millennium Jade, the most exclusive factory color offered on the R34, the car features a suite of upgrades associated with Nissan’s motorsports arm, including aerodynamic components, suspension enhancements, and lightweight body panels.

 Powertrain details further separate this car from standard examples.
-While the RB26DETT engine is already legendary, this Skyline is fitted with upgraded NISMO R2 engine components.
-The revised engine setup, showing approximately 9,300 miles, includes supporting cooling and electronic modifications designed to improve durability and performance beyond factory levels.
+While the RB26DETT engine is already legendary on its own, this particular Skyline is fitted with upgraded NISMO R2 engine components.
+The revised engine setup, showing approximately 9,300 miles, includes supporting cooling and electronic modifications designed to improve durability and performance beyond factory-spec levels.

 Inside, the car remains largely original, retaining its factory interior, distinctive M Spec seating, and period-correct digital instrumentation.
 Documentation accompanies the sale, including import paperwork and a Show or Display exemption tied to a Montana LLC title structure.

 The sale adds to a growing list of high-dollar R34 transactions, including another Skyline that recently approached the $2 million mark.
-Together, these results suggest the market may be defining new benchmarks rather than reaching a peak.
-With full U.S. legality looming for early cars, many collectors believe today’s prices may soon look conservative as demand accelerates further.
+Together, these results suggest the market may be defining entirely new benchmarks rather than simply reaching a temporary peak.
+With full U.S. legality looming for early cars, many collectors believe today’s prices may soon look conservative as demand accelerates even further in the years ahead.

 Via Bring a Trailer